gs-olive/TensorRT/docsrc/contributors/writing_converters.rst

 ------------

 In the JIT IR, operations are represented as nodes in a graph.
-A node has inputs and outputs, represented by ``torch::jit::Values`` which are typed abstract representation of data flowing into and out of a node.
+A node has inputs and outputs, represented by ``torch::jit::Values`` which are typed abstract representations of data flowing into and out of a node.
 TensorRT represents its graph though the use of ``nvinfer1::ILayers`` and ``nvinfer1::ITensors`` which are its analogues to nodes and values.
 The goal of converters create new ILayers and subgraphs that do operation specified by the node and associate produced ITensors and Values together.